sandeep194920/MERN_Projects/15_cocktail_search/README.md

 ## Things we can learn

 - How the components are arranged since we are using react router?
-- How to design a simple navbar (with a logo to the left and links to the right)
+- How to design a simple navbar (with a logo to the left and links to the right)?
-- How to make a flex-box child to have nowrap effect?
-- How to center tool-tip
-- How to center react icon
+- Which external API are we using?
-- How to open and close submenu
+- How to fetch cocktail API?

 ---